g200kg/kicad-gerberzipper/README.md

 ##### Settings that require special attention
 - Layer
    > Here, specify the layer and file name that need to be output.
 Therefore, there is no "Use Protel extension" option.
+For the inner layer, only the defined layers that have actual data will be output.
 - UseExtendedX2format
    > This is a new Gerber format, but many manufacturers do not support it.
 - MergePTHandNPTH